 Net investment income consists of interest earned on Citizens' invested assets, net realized gains on sales of invested assets, and interest expense incurred on senior secured bonds outstanding.
-During the first and second quarters of 2017, certain positions in invested assets were liquidated in order to fund portfolios managed against the taxable claims-paying long duration investment policy.
-While this liquidation resulted in an increase in year-over-year realized losses, a majority of these losses were offset by increases in earned income.
-Net realized gains in 2017 and 2016 were \$18,430 and \$67,671, respectively.
-During 2017, earned income was \$213,290, marking a 20% increase relative to 2016.
-The increase in earned income was primarily driven by an increase in holdings within the taxable claims-paying long duration fund that held approximately 49% of total invested assets at December 31, 2017.
-Citizens carries its invested assets at fair value within the statements of net position and for the years ended December 31, 2017 and 2016 reported invested assets at a net unrealized loss of \$49,142 and \$106,407, respectively.
-Changes in net unrealized holding gains and losses on Citizens' invested assets contributed \$57,294 to net investment income for 2017, marking a net increase of \$191,161 as compared to 2016.
-Interest expense incurred on senior secured bonds outstanding were \$94,243 during 2017 in comparison to \$137,928 in 2016.
-Bond maturities that occurred in June 2017 as well as the optional bond redemption exercised in December of 2017 led to the reduction in year-over-year interest expense.
+Total investment income for 2018 was \$2,311 or \$187,138 (99%) less than 2017.
+Net realized losses during 2018 were \$23,929, representing an increase of \$41,672 relative to 2017.
+Net realized losses were taken as portfolio managers maintained duration targets across portfolios, liquidated existing positions to meet scheduled debt service requirements, and met liquidity demands associated with hurricane-related loss and LAE payments.
+This resulted in an increase in realized losses due to overall rising market interest rates, volatility and fluctuations in credit spreads.
+Citizens carries its invested assets at fair value within the statements of net position and for the years ended December 31, 2018 and 2017 reported invested assets at a net unrealized loss of \$180,885 and \$49,142, respectively.
+Changes in net unrealized holding losses on Citizens' invested assets of \$131,917 are included in net investment income for 2018, marking a net decrease of \$189,212 as compared to 2017.
+Interest expense incurred on senior secured bonds outstanding were \$63,571 during 2018 in comparison to \$94,243 in 2017.
+Bond maturities that occurred in June 2018 led to the reduction in year-over-year interest expense.